 Brief history - in the 1830s, weekend retreats owned by Sydney's rich and famous dotted the area's sandy scrub-covered hills and hollows, but the arrival of hundreds of tradesmen employed to build Victoria Barracks in 1838 led to an influx of permanent residents.
 The weekend retreats were knocked down to make way for the famous terrace houses of Paddington, which were built as cheap working class housing.
 Meticulous renovation has turned these homes into desirable residences and Paddington into a fashionable inner city suburb.
 Subdivided for residential development - 1840s.

-Padstow / Padstow Heights - named after Padstow Park Estate, a town in Cornwall, England.
+Padstow / Padstow Heights - named taken from the area's first real estate subdivision - Padstow Park Estate - which in turn recalls a town in Cornwall, England.

 Brief history: mixed farming was practised in the Padstow area until the arrival of the railway in December 1931, after which time the area underwent major residential development.
-Padstow Park was the name of the first residential estate here in which land was subdivided into suburban lots.
+Padstow's main growth and development took place in the boom post-war years of the 1950s.

 Pagewood - honours FJ Page, a member of the Botany Council.